 The operation of the hysteresis motor is of a very unique type.
 The force required for the operation of this motor is obtained by hysteresis and eddy current.
 Whether the motor will operate on single-phase or three-phase depends on its construction.

 This motor also offers very easy operation with constant speed like the asynchronous motor.
 This motor works very quietly without any kind of noise.
-That is why it is used in many complex applications such as sound players, audio recorder, etc.
+That is why it is used in many complex applications such as sound players, audio recorders, etc.

 #3.4.
 Reluctance Motor: